hermanwikner/use-param-state/README.md

 # useParamState

-The `useParamState` is a hook is a variant of the `useState` hook, but it encodes the state and saves it in the url – and then decodes it.
+The `useParamState` hook is a variant of the `useState` hook, but it encodes the state and saves it in the url – and then decodes it.

 ### Usage